-South Boulder Creek Trail is an out and back 8.4-mile round trip hike through the Arapaho and Roosevelt National Forest and Pawnee Grassland in the Colorado Rocky Mountains.
+South Boulder Creek Trail is an out and back hike through the Arapaho and Roosevelt National Forest and Pawnee Grassland in the Colorado Rocky Mountains.
 If you and your pupster are looking for a new trail to explore in the James Peak Wilderness area around the Rollinsville, Colorado area, this hike may be just what you are looking for.
 However, this is a pretty good workout since the elevation goes from 9,200 to 11,860 in just 4.2 miles.

 You and your pawesome pup will start out at the East Portal Trailhead on East Portland Road (County Road 16) where you will find a large parking lot where you can park for free.
 Your adventure begins at the northwest corner of the parking lot and continues through the furrific fir and aspen forest, which keeps you protected from the harsh sun during the summer.